Zethtren/Docker_Project/README.md

 All portions of the instance are designed to reboot automatically if a failure occurs but, for data assurance I recommend running it in two separate locations.

 If you want to change any part you can freely modify the variables.
-As of now the password cannot be modified as I am still working on separating it from the start-up script.
-I will update this when that change has been made.

 If you want to access your sql server from a different port than 1433 simply change the first port number in